MikroElektronika/mikrosdk_click_v2/clicks/adc18/details.md

 ## Example Description

-> This example demonstrates the use of ADC 18 click board by reading the voltage from 12 analog input single-ended channels.
+> This example demonstrates the use of ADC 18 Click board by reading the voltage from 12 analog input single-ended channels.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and logger, and performs the click default configuration.
+> Initializes the driver and logger, and performs the Click default configuration.

 ```c